 The laws of most states also make it illegal to discriminate on the basis of age.

-Workers who are 40 years of age or older are protected by the ADEA from employment discrimination based on age, if the employer regularly employs 20 or more employees.
+Workers who are 40 years of age or older are protected from age-based employment discrimination under the ADEA, if the employer regularly employs 20 or more employees.
+While states also make it illegal to discriminate on the basis of age, the minimum number of employees needed to bring a claim varies.

 Many states also make it illegal to discriminate on the basis of age; however, the minimum number of employees needed to bring a claim varies.
 For more information, please see our page on the minimum number of employees needed to file a claim under your state law.